kibagateaux/Djinnii/README.md

   Djinn gets restless if 1 hour without Moves API notif so they tells you to bring them for a walk "Feed" it with cake, meat, fruit which affect nutrition

-"Play Day" serves 2 functions:
+$ "Play Day" serves 2 functions:
   Review each event and alter stats table, etc
   Educate user on their activity lifecycles

 App Features
-  Scrollable multiple days
+  $ Scrollable multiple days
   More monsterous Djinn

 Code Features
-  walk function to handle nested activities in "place"s Seriously need to normalize data structures on backend also important to add geolocation to all possible data, even double checking Moves data
+  walk function to handle nested activities in "place"s Seriously need to normalize data structures on backend // Replaces need for ^s Very important to add geolocation to all possible data, even double checking Moves data